kbingham/libcamera/Documentation/guides/pipeline-handler.rst

 System components can be classified in three macro-categories:

-- Input ports: interfaces to external devices, usually image sensors, which transfer data from the physical bus to locations accessible by other system peripherals.
+- Input ports: Interfaces to external devices, usually image sensors, which transfer data from the physical bus to locations accessible by other system peripherals.
 An input port needs to be configured according to the input image format and size and could optionally apply basic transformations